netxms/netxms-doc/admin/advanced.rst

 Zones
 =====

-As NetXMS server keeps track of an IP topology, it is important to maintain the configuration in which IP addresses do not overlap and that two IP addresses from same subnet are really within one subnet.
+As |product_name| server keeps track of an IP topology, it is important to maintain the configuration in which IP addresses do not overlap and that two IP addresses from same subnet are really within one subnet.
 Sometimes, however, it is needed to monitor multiple sites with overlapping IP address ranges.
 To correctly handle such situation, zoning must be used.
-Zone in NetXMS is a group of IP subnets which form non-overlapping IP address space.
+Zone in |product_name| is a group of IP subnets which form non-overlapping IP address space.
 There is always zone 0 which contains subnets directly reachable by management server.
 For all other zones server assumes that subnets within that zones are not reachable directly,